-- how overflight of identified dwellings is avoided - identification of any critical infrastructure or sensitive areas (e.g. environmentally sensitive) - · how overflight of roads / vehicles is avoided, and - if any overflight of roads are proposed, how this would be performed to meet an acceptable level of safety, including consideration of: - road usage, traffic movements and expected traffic volumes - transiting over the road perpendicular to the direction of road, and transiting over the road at a height which, in the event of an emergency or failure of the RPA, the RPA is able to safely avoid the road (i.e. not posing a hazard).
-Air Risk Australia has unique geographical characteristics whereby there are significant portions of inland areas which would be considered wholly rural and remote.
+- how overflight of identified dwellings is avoided - identification of any critical infrastructure or sensitive areas (e.g. environmentally sensitive) - how overflight of roads / vehicles is avoided - if any overflight of roads are proposed, how this would be performed to meet an acceptable level of safety, including consideration to: - road usage, traffic movements and expected traffic volumes - transiting over the road perpendicular to the direction of the road, and - transiting over the road at a height which, in the event of an emergency or failure of the RPA, the RPA is able to safely avoid the road (i.e. not posing a hazard).

+Air Risk

+Australia has unique geographical characteristics whereby there are significant portions of inland areas which would be considered wholly rural and remote.
 The SORA does not currently specify this delineation explicitly.
-CASA believes there is a region of very low risk airspace in remote Australia that is so distinct from currently defined SORA AEC-5 and AEC-10 classifications that they would exist in separate AECs in a 'low risk' ARC-b categorisation.
-Australia has categorised two 'remote Australian airspace' as: AEC-13 - BVLOS in Remote Australian Airspace < 400 ft AGL, and AEC-14 - BVLOS in Remote Australian Airspace > 400 ft AGL < 5,000 ft AMSL.
-To obtain an AEC-14- BVLOS in Remote Australian Airspace > 400 ft AGL and < 5,000 ft AMSL, the operation must be within airspace that does not contain any of the following: Controlled Airspace, or Published VFR routes, or Danger areas associated with flying including flying training and military flying In airspace that is within 10NM of a: Controlled Aerodrome, orCertified or Registered Aerodrome, or It is not within the vicinity of Instrument Approach Procedures (IAP), and Airspace that is within 3 NM of a certified or registered helicopter landing site, or Airspace not encompassing areas of anticipated higher airspace utilisation, such as: - coastal regions down to 500 ft out to 1 NM from the coastline fly-ins / air shows gliding, balloon operations etc. (incl. competition - usually notified by NOTAM) areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre etc.) areas of high aerial work activities (e.g. agricultural spraying, mustering, Low Level survey / inspection) the operator must employ sufficient mitigations to reduce the air risk to 'low risk' remote Australian airspace (equivalent to the expected air risk if operating over rural areas below 500 ft AGL).
-Operator Pro visions ReOC holder A CASA ReOC and its associated Operations Manual will already cover a substantial amount of the procedural / organisational mitigations required by SORA.
-The operator will, however, need to develop and document the procedures and processes required to support the specific BVLOS operation.
+CASA believes there is a region of very low risk airspace in remote Australia that is so distinct from currently defined SORA AEC-5 and AEC-10 classifications that they would exist in separate AECs in a "low risk" ARC-b categorisation.
+Australia has categorised two "remote Australian airspace" as:

+- AEC-13 BVLOS in Remote Australian Airspace < 400 ft AGL, and - AEC-14 BVLOS in Remote Australian Airspace > 400 ft AGL < 5000 ft AMSL

+To obtain an AEC-13- BVLOS in Remote Australian Airspace < 400 ft AGL the operation must be:

+- in Class G airspace < 400 ft AGL, and - outside of the nominal 'J curve', and - in airspace that is not within 5 NM of an aerodrome (assuming the RPA is operating BVLOS at this boundary), and - not within the vicinity of Instrument Approach Procedures (IAP), and - airspace not encompassing areas of anticipated higher airspace utilisation, such as: - coastal regions down to 500 ft ,1NM out from coastline (if applicable) - fly-ins / air shows, or - gliding, balloon operations etc. (incl. competition usually notified by NOTAM), or - areas regularly involving scenic flights (i.e. Uluru, Bungle Bungle Range, Lake Eyre etc), or - areas of high aerial work activities (e.g. agricultural spraying, mustering, low-level survey / inspection).

+Additionally, the applicant must demonstrate that when RPT traffic is utilising an aerodrome, RPA cannot operate within 10 NM of the aerodrome.

+Operator Provisions

+ReOC holder

+A CASA ReOC and its associated Operations Manual is expected to already cover a substantial amount of the procedural / organisational mitigations required by SORA.
+The operator must, however, develop and document the procedures and processes required to support the specific BVLOS operation.
 Where required, the operator may need to demonstrate the efficacy of those procedures to CASA.

+RPA operations